marangawanjugu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that sets the mode of the file hello the same as olleh’s mode A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
-Create a script that creates a directory called my dir with permissions 751 in the working directory
+Create a script that creates a directory called my dir with permissions 751 in the working directory Write a script that changes the group owner to school for the file hello